uhray/ractive-extensions-validator/README.md

 The return value of a validator should be an object with the following:

   * *value*: The value.
 This is useful if you want to modify the value.
-Say you're validator phone numbers and you want it formatted like `(555) 555-5555`, you can modify it and it will be updated here.
+Say you're validating phone numbers and you want it formatted like `(555) 555-5555`.
+You can modify it, return it here, and it will be updated.
   * *valid*: `Boolean` of whether the value is valid or not.
-  * *message*: String containing the default error message if invalid (see [option](#options) for more info on overriding this).
+  * *message*: `String` containing the default error message if invalid (see [option](#options) for more info on overriding this).

 Here is the example for the string validator: